Pigs, Pies, Poultry & More at the Kent County Fair

 Kent County native Josh Miller will be on site all three days doing chainsaw carving demos throughout the day and some of his pieces will be auctioned off Saturday evening at the Livestock auction.
 Miller is a 1999 KCHS graduate currently living in Felton, DE.

 Throughout the fair, M & M Amusements will provide the rides.
 Demonstrations, contests, vendors and of course great food will be featured each day.
 Plan a visit to beautiful Kent County and spend a great day or two or three at the Kent County Fair.
-The minimal $2 per person admission includes all entertainment and exhibits.
+The minimal $2 per person admission includes all entertainment and exhibits except rides.
 It’s the best deal on the shore!

 The full schedule for the Kent County Fair is available online.